A topic from the subject of Biochemistry in Chemistry.

 • Used for protein structure determination, metabolite identification, and understanding molecular dynamics.

-• Types: nuclear magnetic resonance imaging (MRI), high-resolution solution-state NMR, solid-state NMR, and others.
+• Types include: nuclear magnetic resonance imaging (MRI), high-resolution solution-state NMR, solid-state NMR, and others.

-• Both MS and NMR are powerful analytical techniques used in biochemistry.
+• Both MS and NMR are powerful analytical techniques used extensively in biochemistry and related fields.

-• MS provides information about the mass and charge of molecules, while NMR provides information about their structure and dynamics.
+• MS primarily provides information about the mass and charge of molecules, facilitating qualitative and quantitative analysis.

 Experiment Purpose: